Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 ## Installfest Instructions

-To install the software required for Ada follow the [Installfest](installfest/installfest.resource.md) instructions given here.
+To install the software required for Ada follow the [Installfest](installfest/installfest.resource.md) instructions.